eeshvardasikcm/eeshvardasikcm/archive.md

 I will also not be using anything from carbon project over the next year.

+sending me demanding and threarening messages that express their unrealistic expectations to met overnight.

+I responded by letting them know that they are making the miatake here.
+I said that I am a volunteer and I have not even applied for a job with them so they should not suddenly crash down on meike they would on a paid employee.

+I explained how I am zero cost to them and how they told me previously that I can take a long time to finish the tasks if thats what it takes.
+I had never written a test regression system before and they were asking me to learn their entire toolchain and come up with some test refrssion solutions for them.

+I thought that is a great situation to be in.
+I planned all the details spending long hours studying their implementation of their toolchain to make determinations on whether to implement a new one or go with the immature one that LLVM has.

+They suddenly switched the task to needs to be done now, and without the regression testing, and used severely abusive language when they messaged me about it.

+The resolution I made was to write them a long and detailed expectations document of my own that outlines what they did wrong and how, as a volunteer that desires to help them succeed, they should behave in the future.

+We agreed on a new format for subitting work as a volunteer, and they don't even credit me at all for helping them come up with a new format.
+If they had the new format in place when I started working Google Carbon Project, then tere would have besn no need for the both of us to go through that experience and all that labor of creating a new format that works better for both of us.

+In the end, I hope that we can both look back in this experience as a positive experience when I decide to get back in there and make enough commits to qualify as an official Google Carbon Project Contibutor.

+For the time being, I am still having bad feelings and I am writing this content today to try to come the realization that I did send them my expectations and they did agree to a procedure for making committs in the future that is more clearly defined.

+Hopefully, I will be able to let this situation rest for a while knowing that everything is set up and ready for when I decide to return.

+I have some obligation also to note that all of this happened during the time when Google was releasing many employees due to the sudden and drastic shift in the software industry in early 2023.

+Carbon Project did appear to lose some personel that were helping supoort the lead developers with being able to work more cohesivelyo with the public.

+Carbon project leads did appear to suddenly feel obligated to pick up the slack from losing those workers and I think this is all the major reason why the Google Carbon Project leads were unable to use professional behavior with volunteers coming from the public at that time.

 ### C++ implementation of AyurProject

 It turns out I can write C++ pretty fast.